allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 ### Memory utilization

-At the end I checked memory usage.
+In the end I checked memory usage.
 I saw that we did not use all the memory which we were paying for.
 Let’s take a look at the following two graphs.
 The first one shows maximal memory utilization among all the workers.
 <img src="/img/articles/2024-04-22-cost-optimization-data-pipeline-gcp/03_memory_utilization_max_usage.png"
 alt="Memory utilization max usage" class="medium-image" style="box-shadow: 0 0 4px 0 #D7DBD6;"/>